-The tape plugin gets used my a lot of front-of-house guys.
-They're using digital boards that sound like crap because their distortion curves flat-line.
+The tape plugin gets used by a lot of front-of-house guys.
+They’re using digital boards that sound like crap because their distortion curves flat-line.
 Analog consoles, on the other hand, feature a gradual distortion curve.
 They also have more headroom.
-So these guys who do live sound end up using my tape plugin to make things sound more smooth and cool.
+So a lot of live sound guys end up using my tape plugin to make their live mixes sound more smooth and cool.

 – In that vein of success, should we anticipate more plugin collaborations with Waves?

-Yeah, we're always working stuff, though I can't share it, haha.
+Yeah, we’re always working stuff, though I can’t share any information right now, haha.

 – Can you tell me about what you have brewing for the rest of 2015?